MooersLab/emacs4oscer/README.md

 This conifguration file has number of features including line numbers, syntax highlighting, and support for code snippets.
 It also supports writing in LaTeX via the AUCTeX package.
 It uses Prot's EF-themes package by default.
-It works on Schooner as of September 2022 with Emacs version 28.2.
+It works on Schooner as of September 2022 with Emacs version 28.2 I updated to Emacs vesion 29 using Mamba in January 2024.

-I installed the latter via anaconda in my home directory.
+I installed it its own conda environment.
+Take care to keep your Emacs use lightweight while working in a login node.

 The default version of Emacs on Schooner is too old to support the current version of yasnippets.

 ## .emacs.d

 The default storage site for this file is `~/.emacs.d/init.el`.
-Edit the path in near the top of *init.el* if you use a different location.
+Edit the path near the top of *init.el* if you use a different location.

 ## Organization of init.el